 Writing for The Diplomat, Nepali economist Ashutosh Dixit said, “Although in describing the project China is putting a clear emphasis on inclusivity and ‘win-win’ cooperation, India harbors deep concerns about the implications of the projects for its strategic interests” regarding trade flows through Nepal.
 In the long term, Dixit believes China’s strategic investment will weaken New Delhi’s grip on Nepal, aligning Kathmandu with Beijing amid political volatility by side-stepping religious differences and affirming a shared Buddhist heritage.

 However, more strategically, China has also secured a key property in the Monopoly game for control of Buddhism in the region.
-Now, Chinese officials determine who has access to worship at the site; meaning they can exclude the Dalai Lama, whom Beijing has described as a “wolf in monk’s clothes,” and prominent Tibetan separatists from accessing Lumbini.
-This is a significant win in China’s strategic goal of silencing critics who hope to maintain the salience of the movement to liberate Tibet.
+Now, Chinese officials determine who has access to worship at the site; meaning they can exclude the Dalai Lama, whom Beijing has described as a “wolf in monk’s clothes,” and prominent Tibetan separatists from accessing Lumbini, although admittedly Nepal has not welcomed the Tibetan leadership-in-exile for decades.* This is a significant win in China’s strategic goal of silencing critics who hope to maintain the salience of the movement to liberate Tibet.
 It also enables them to lay further claim to the succession of the next Dalai Lama.